-- Port efficiency for each country is the average of two indexed inputs from GCR:

-- o Port facilities and inland waterways

-- o Air transport

-- Customs environment for each country is the average of two indexed inputs from GCR:

-- o Hidden import barriers

-- o Irregular extra payments and bribes
+- Port efficiency for each country is the average of two indexed inputs from GCR: o Port facilities and inland waterways o Air transport - Customs environment for each country is the average of two indexed inputs from GCR: o Hidden import barriers o Irregular extra payments and bribes

-- Regulatory environment for each country is constructed as the average of indexed inputs from WCY and KKZ:

-- o Transparency of government policy is satisfactory (WCY)

-- o Control of Corruption (KKZ)

-- Service sector infrastructure for each country is from GCR:

-- o Speed and cost of internet access

-- o Effect of internet on business
+- Regulatory environment for each country is constructed as the average of indexed inputs from WCY and KKZ: o Transparency of government policy is satisfactory (WCY) o Control of Corruption (KKZ) - Service sector infrastructure for each country is from GCR: o Speed and cost of internet access o Effect of internet on business

-Figure 6 to FIGURE 9 report information about these indicators.
+Figure 6 to Figure 9 report information about these indicators.
 The figures show the indexed inputs for regional groups of countries for each specific trade facilitation indicator11.
 Each indexed input is represented by a horizontal bar.
 The longer the bar extends to the right toward the maximum of 1.0, the higher ranked the region is in the category of trade facilitation.
 A vertical line is drawn at the average value.
 If a bar extends beyond the average for the particular trade facilitation measure, that indexed input for that region represents a condition superior to the average for all countries.
-For example, Figure 6 shows that OECD, Middle East and North Africa (MENA)12 and East Asia regions are above the global average in terms of the two indexed inputs used for port efficiency.
+For example, Figure 6 shows that OECD, Middle East and North Africa

 10 The gravity model of international trade flows is a common approach to modeling bilateral trade flows.
 The standard gravity formulation includes various measures of market size (GDP, population, GDP per capita to account for intra-industry trade effects that may be associated with countries of similar incomes but varied tastes), measures of remoteness (distance and adjacency), and measures of kinship (regional trade arrangements, and language/ethnic similarities).
-To this basic formulation, Wilson et al. [2004] add tariffs as well as the trade facilitation indicators and some additional factors
+To this basic formulation, Wilson et al.[2004] add tariffs as well as the trade facilitation indicators and some additional factors